 AIR is a large non-profit research firm headquartered in Washington, DC.
 Areas of social science research include Health Policy, Education and Human Development, International Development, and Workforce Research and Analysis.

-The Dean of Studies office has compiled a selected list of scholarships and fellowships available to Barnard students.
+The Beyond Barnard office has compiled a selected list of scholarships and fellowships.

 Located in Washington, DC. the Brookings Institution is a large non-profit, independent think tank funded by private endowments that produces research reports and other scholarly products.
 Brookings conducts social science research in the areas of Foreign Policy, Economics, Governance Studies, Global Economy & Development, and Metropolitan Policy.

 Challenge Detroit is a leadership and professional development program that invites approximately 30 of tomorrow’s leaders to live, work, play, give, and lead in and around the greater Detroit area for one year.

 City Year partners with most at-risk schools to help bridge the gap between what their students need and what the schools are designed to provide.
 In doing so, City Year helps students reach their full potential and graduate high school in communities all across America.